Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 2.3 Telescope System

 The principal element of the telescope system is the High Resolution Mirror Assembly (HRMA, Chapter 4).
-The HRMA, comprised of four concentric grazing incidence X-ray telescopes, focuses X-rays on the selected detector located in the Science Instrument Module (SIM, Section 2.4).
+The HRMA, composed of four concentric grazing incidence X-ray telescopes, focuses X-rays on the selected detector located in the Science Instrument Module (SIM, Section 2.4).
 The grating assemblies are also attached to the HRMA module.
+The telescope system also includes:

 1. Optical Bench Assembly